 - Never agree to repairs on the spot.
 Ask for a written estimate or contract.

 - Get as much information as possible, including a name and vehicle tag number.

 - If you think your home is in need of repairs, contact a local reputable company and get at least three written estimates.

-The Sarasota County Sheriff’s Office also works proactively with community groups to address the needs of seniors.
-Click on the tabs below to learn about Seniors vs Crime and S.A.L.T.
+The Sarasota County Sheriff's Office also works proactively with community groups to address the needs of seniors.
+Click here to learn about Seniors vs Crime.